Product

 Step 5: Identify Outputs

-Note: In most cases, whether you view a read model as the output of a domain event or as the input for another is simply a matter of the order in which you build the model.
+Note: Whether you model a state view / read model as the output of a domain event or as the input for another is simply a matter of perspective.

-Note: Although one event typically has exactly one command associated with it, there may be multiple read models.
+Note: An event should have exactly one command associated with it, but it can have multiple associated read models.

 Manager added room - Regular Input Form

-• Write Model: Think of this form as the interface where the manager enters room details.
+• Input Form and Command: The form shows how the manager enters room details.
 It will likely include fields such as Room Number, Room Type, Price per Night, and Amenities.
+You can update the form by updating the Command in the blue box.

 • Read Model: Now, consider where the manager obtains the room information.
 Is it sourced from another system, or perhaps from a paper catalog?
-This is a key question to ask the manager.
+What information is included?
+This is a good question to ask the manager during a workshop.
+Here is an AI generated example of the Read Model:

 Guest booked room - Regular input form